CoffeeCatDE/4gewinnt/README.md

 # check-ht

 ## About
-CHECK-HT is a simple game coded in JavaScript.
-It´s formally known as "Connect Four".
+CHECK-HT is a simple game programmed in JavaScript.
+It´s known as "Connect Four".

 ## What is "Connect Four"?
 Object: Connect four of your checkers in a row while preventing your opponent from doing the same.